We love when art reflects art! Check out these examples of ethical fashion inspired by architecture, below

 4. United Nude: Shoe Construction

-Shoe design is often highlighted for its innovation.
-And recently, some shoe brands have paired up with some of the world’s leading architects to create collections.
+Shoe design is often highly innovative.
+And recently, some shoe brands have paired up with some of the world’s leading architects to create unique collections.
 For example, architect Rem D. Koolhaas teamed up with British shoemaker Galahad Clark to create a line of architectural shoes for their brand United Nude.

 United Nude is a brand that’s rather obsessed with fashion inspired by architecture.
 The label has often partnered with major architects such as the late Zaha Hadid and designers like Iris Van Herpen to create limited edition collections.
 The shape and engineering of these shoes often mirror that of iconic buildings, as you can see in the comparison below.